Frédéric Veseli: Albania

-On 7 November 2015, Veseli received his first call up to Albania by coach Gianni De Biasi for the friendly matches against Kosovo and Georgia on 13 and 16 November 2015.
+On 7 November 2015, Veseli received his first call-up to Albania by coach Gianni De Biasi for the friendly matches against Kosovo and Georgia on 13 and 16 November 2015.
 He made his first appearance against Kosovo as a substitute in the 63rd minute for Berat Djimsiti.
+He formally secured Albanian citizenship in May 2016.

 Euro 2016

 On 21 May 2016, Veseli was named in Albania's preliminary 27-man squad for UEFA Euro 2016, and in Albania's final 23-man UEFA Euro 2016 squad on 31 May.
 He appeared as an 86th-minute substitute against hosts France in Albania's second group game, which ended in a 2–0 defeat.
 Albania finished the group in the third position with three points and with a goal difference –2, and was ranked last in the third-placed teams, which eventually eliminated them.

 Style of play

 Speaking in July 2014, Port Vale manager Micky Adams stated that Veseli was "quick, he can handle the ball and he's got decent pedigree".